pieroproietti/penguins-eggs-manjaro/README.md

 I'm not expert at all in manjaro, so I have a bit difficult to understand "the way", with time I hope to learn a bit.

-# build and install penguins-eggs on manjaro
+# build and install penguins-eggs on manjaro OS

 Create a directory to build penguins-eggs:
 ```
 mkdir penguins-eggs